qmk/qmk_firmware/keyboards/converter/a1200/readme.md

 * Hardware Supported: Teensy 2.0++ board by PJRC, MiSS-1200 FPGA by 8bits4ever
 * Hardware Availability: https://www.pjrc.com/store/teensypp.html

-On Teensy2++ board first time flashing use the reset button to enter in bootloader mode.
+On Teensy2++ board use the reset button to enter in bootloader mode for first time flashing.
 Once the firmware is flashed you can use "HELP"+"R" on the Amiga keyboard for bootloader mode.

 Make example for this keyboard (after setting up your build environment):